chapel-lang/chapel/doc/rst/platforms/cray.rst

        PrgEnv-intel

-4) Optionally, set one or more of the following environment variables to configure the Chapel build.
-These are described in greater detail in :ref:`readme-chplenv`.

-     :``CHPL_TASKS``: tasking implementation, default ``qthreads``
-     :``CHPL_COMM``: communication implementation, default ``ugni`` on
-                     XC/XE systems, ``gasnet`` on CS systems

-   For CS\ |trade| series systems, see :ref:`readme-infiniband` for information about using Chapel with InfiniBand.

-5) Make sure you're in the top-level chapel/ directory and make/re-make the compiler and runtime::
+4) Make sure you're in the top-level chapel/ directory and make/re-make the compiler and runtime::

      gmake